-Once a student has been admitted to GSCC, the student may enroll in those courses for which he/she is qualified, but only during a time designated by the College as a registration period.
-(The Gadsden State calendar, which appears in this catalog, provides registration dates).
-Times and places are designated for priority and all other registrations.
-A complete list of all courses to be offered during a particular semester or during the summer term, along with the appropriate schedule of important dates for that semester or term, is published online prior to the time for registration.
+Once a student has been admitted to GSCC, the student may enroll in those courses for which he or she is qualified, but only during a time designated by the College as a registration period.
+(The Gadsden State calendar, which appears in this catalog and online, provides registration dates).
+A complete list of all courses to be offered during a particular semester, along with the appropriate schedule of important dates for that semester or term, is published online prior to the time for registration.
 For additional information about these lists, schedules, and the registration procedure, students should access the Gadsden State website www.gadsdenstate.edu or contact the Records Office (256.439.6911).

 Before a student can enroll in English Composition I (ENG 101) or in a credit-level mathematics course, he/she must take the appropriate placement test, which assesses the student's preparedness for such courses.
-For information concerning those who may be exempt from this test or concerning the placement test, students should refer to Testing Services under the Student Services section of this Handbook.
+For information concerning those who may be exempt from this test or concerning the placement test, students should refer to Testing Services in the Academic Information chapter of this catalog.

 Advisors are available to assist students in the selection of appropriate courses for any instructional program offered by the College.
 The names of advisors are listed with the programs of study in this catalog.
-Any student undecided about a program of study or enrolled in a general program of study should see an advisor in the Counseling and Advising, located at the One Stop Center on the East Broad Campus.
-Counselors will assist students with registration and the fee-payment process and provide general information about financial aid and scholarships.
+Any student undecided about a program of study or enrolled in a general program of study should see an advisor in the Advising Center, located at the One Stop Center on the East Broad Campus, or a designated advisor at other campus locations.
+Advisors will assist students with registration and the fee-payment process and provide general information about financial aid and scholarships.